 OUR SUGGESTION:

-Because of the amount of time you will have to study with this plan, we recommend purchasing our Platinum Package, which includes our Advanced Practice Provider Clinical Skills and Procedure Workshop, Emergency Medicine Board Review Series, Emergency Medicine QBank, Emergency Medicine Audio Review, Emergency Medicine Review Flashcards, and Emergency Medicine Stimulus Review.
+Because of the amount of time you will have to study with this plan, we recommend purchasing our Complete Review Package along with our Advanced Practice Provider Clinical Skills and Procedure Workshop.
+This will give you plenty of time to finish the Emergency Medicine Board Review Series core module, Emergency Medicine QBank, Emergency Medicine Audio Review, Emergency Medicine Review Flashcards, and Emergency Medicine Stimulus Review.

 Time to Exam